operable/greenbar/README.md

 ## Syntax

 Greenbar uses Markdown for formatting text.
 Emphasis, strong, code, and code blocks are currently supported.
 Template variables and tags are referenced using tildes.
-See test/support/templates.ex for more examples.
+See [test/support/templates.ex](https://github.com/operable/greenbar/blob/master/test/support/templates.ex) for more examples.

+## Tags

+Greenbar tags are designed to be extensible.
+See [lib/greenbar/tag.ex](https://github.com/operable/greenbar/blob/master/lib/greenbar/tag.ex) for details.